-In 2014, the City was awarded \$236,000 from the U.S. Department of Transportation TIGER Grant) to support the Hollister Avenue Complete Streets Corridor Project in Old Town Goleta.
-In 2015, the City entered into an agreement with FHWA for acceptance of the TIGER Grant funding.
-The funding will be used to conduct engineering and traffic studies along a stretch of Hollister Avenue in Old Town Goleta.
-Goals of the project include expanding Old Town Goleta's transportation options by making streets within the corridor safer and more convenient for all travel modes (including driving, walking, bicycling, and transit) and for all road users (including seniors, children, and disabled persons) and improving environmental quality by sustainably increasing landscaping along Hollister Corridor medians and streetscapes.
-The project will establish standards for design of streets facilities within the Old Town Hollister Corridor.
-In 2016, a consultant was selected and preliminary planning began, which led to two community workshops on March 13-14, 2018 for the general community and Old Town business, respectively.
-These workshops offered the participants a chance to review, comment, and vote on three different alternative designs that were under consideration.
-Work on the Complete Streets Corridor Project continued through the remainder of 2018 and is still in development.
+In 2014, the City was awarded a \$236,000 grant from the U.S. Department of Transportation (TIGER Grant) to support the Hollister Avenue Complete Streets Corridor Project in Old Town Goleta.
+This funding will be used to conduct engineering and traffic studies along a stretch of Hollister Avenue in Old Town.
+Goals of the project include expanding Old Town Goleta's transportation options by making streets within the corridor safer and more convenient for all ages and modes of travel, including driving, walking, bicycling, and transit.
+Work on the Complete Streets Corridor Project continued through late 2018 and through all of 2019.
+The project also identified alternatives for roadway sections and standards, which Public Works staff anticipates presenting to the City Council in 2020.